Glitchyi/DBMS-Notes/Modules/Mod 2.md

 ## Key Constraints
 - Primary Key - The main key that is being used for tuples
 - Candidate Key - Possible keys that can be used as Primary Keys
-- Secondary Key  -
+- Secondary Key/Alternate Key  - Provide additional indexing and searching capabilities.
-- Alternate Key
-- Composite Key
+- Composite Key - Same as super
-- Foreign Key
+- Foreign Key - Key from other relations
-- Super Key
+- Super Key - Set of multiple attributes to generate unique identification for tuples